Latest SeedProd News

 John Turner is the co-founder of SeedProd.
 He has over 20+ years of business and development experience and his plugins have been downloaded over 25 million times.

-When customers can pay directly on your landing page, checkout is faster, drop-offs are lower, and sales go up.
+When customers can pay directly on your landing page, checkout is faster, fewer people leave without buying, and sales go up.

-Sending people to a separate checkout page gives them extra time to hesitate or abandon the purchase.
-By placing the payment option right on your landing page, you remove that friction and make it easy for them to buy in the moment.
+Sending people to a separate checkout page gives them extra time to hesitate.
+Placing the payment option right on your landing page removes those obstacles and makes it easy for them to buy in the moment.

 You can also boost conversions by offering multiple payment methods, such as credit cards, PayPal, or digital wallets.
-Research from Ottu shows that businesses offering more choices see up to a 30% increase in sales.
+Industry research shows that businesses offering more choices see up to a 30% increase in sales.

-What You Need to Accept Payments on a Landing Page
+What Do You Need to Accept Payments on a Landing Page?

 To accept payments directly on your WordPress landing page, you’ll need a few key components that make the process secure and reliable.